AbhishekCS3459/Find-Path/README.md

    ```
 5. **Open a pull request** with a description of your changes.

+## Live Demo

+Check out the live version of the application here: [Pathfinder Live](https://find-path.vercel.app/)

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- Inspired by Dijkstra's algorithm for pathfinding.
+- Inspired by Dijkstra's algorithm and A* search algorithm for pathfinding.